 Declaring a Major

-A major field of study selected from the Skidmore College degree programs must be formally declared by the second semester of the sophomore year, prior to registration for the junior year.
-Requirements in a department are stated in the departmental announcements.
+A major field of study selected from the Skidmore College degree programs must be formally declared by the second semester of the sophomore year, prior to registration for the junior year (please check your email for additional information from the advising office).
+Major requirements are available in the College Catalog and students can also look at potential majors using the "What if" funtion in their Degree Audits.
 Students are limited to two majors and three minors.

 How to declare a major: